 PetroTal's flagship asset is its 100% working interest in the Bretana oil field in Peru's Block 95 where oil production was initiated in June 2018.
 In early 2022, PetroTal became the largest on-shore crude oil producer in Peru.
+In late 2024, PetroTal acquired a 100% working interest in the Los Angeles oil filed in Peru's Block 131.
 Any material change in Peru's constitutional framework and/or in regulations including, among other things, changes in legislation affecting the oil and gas industry, or shifts in political attitudes in Peru, are beyond the control of the Company and may adversely affect its business.